-My instruction both in the classroom and in the field follows the field process of nature photography from the moment you find an inspirational subject to the creation of an image that is properly exposed, razor sharp (where and when it needs to be) and dynamically composed with strong visual integrity.
+His instruction, both in the classroom and in the field, follows the field process of nature photography from the moment you find an inspirational subject to the creation of an image that is properly exposed, razor sharp (where and when it needs to be) and dynamically composed with strong visual integrity.

-Throughout the week we will explore composition, exposure, equipment and the techniques used for capturing that location's unique subjects.
+Throughout the workshop we will explore composition, exposure, equipment and the techniques used for capturing that location's unique subjects.

 We will discuss how the subjects you chose to photograph should be your inspiration.
 To grow creatively you must expand your concept of what a subject is or can be - whether you photograph landscapes, small subjects or wildlife.

 Along with subject selection, focal length selection (lens selection) will be discussed in detail.
 You will learn why focal length selection should be a decision borne of creative necessity.

 Once you have found an inspiring subject to photograph and given great thought to your choice of focal length, you now must place equal importance on deciding where the camera should be placed and how the elements you have selected should be visually arranged.
 Throughout the week you will learn how to capture visually stunning images that feature the hallmarks of any great nature photograph: simplicity, balance and visual harmony.

 No week would be complete without lots of instruction on everybody's favorite topic - exposure.
 Even with the sophisticated metering systems of modern cameras, learning how to consistently capture proper exposure is still a challenge for many photographers.
 During the course of the week I will discuss how to get most out of your camera's metering system.
 I will also explain why it is critical for digital photographers to read the camera's histogram while in the field and then show you how.
 I'll also explain why you expose differently when shooting in RAW versus JPEG.
 You won't leave the workshop without knowing how to read a histogram.
 There will also be lectures on aperture selection and the use of tilt lenses (when appropriate).